0xJonaseb11/X-dapp/README.md

 # X-dapp

-This is the Twitter(X) dapp version
+This is the X(formerly twitter) dapp version.

 # About